-For plan years 2014 and 2015, emergency room benefit will again be subject to the annual deductible; however once the deductible is satisfied emergency room benefits will be subject to a \$150 co-pay after the deductible is satisfied.
-All co-pays and deductibles will be subject to a maximum annual out-of-pocket limit in the amount of \$5,950 per single coverage and \$11,900 per family coverage. \This limit does not apply to deductible and expenses for out-of-network services if the plan uses a network of providers.
+The prescription drug benefit will be subject to the annual deductible; however, deductible is satisfied emergency room benefits will be subject to a \$150 co-pay after the deductible is satisfied.
+All co-pays and deductibles will be subject to a maximum annual out-ofpocket limit in the amount of \$5,950 per single coverage and \$11,900 per family coverage.
+This limit does not apply to deductible and expenses for out-of-network services if the plan uses a network of providers.
 Instead only deductibles and out-of-pocket expenses for services within the network should be used to figure whether the limit applies.

-e) Section 125 Plan.
+The emergency room benefit will be subject to the annual deductible; however once the e) Section 125 Plan.
 The Village shall extend to members of the bargaining unit the opportunity to participate in the IRC §125 Plan it has established so long as such Plan continues to be authorized by the Internal Revenue Code.